Saafke/CHOC-renderer/README.md

 #### Converting from GraspIt! to Blender

 1. Use [GraspIt_to_MANOparams.py](scripts/GraspIt_to_MANOparams.py) to extract the MANO parameters from the GraspIt! world files (.xml).
-2. Use scripts/MANOparams_to_Mesh.py to create from the MANO parameters the hand+forearm meshes.
+2. Use [MANOparams_to_Mesh.py](scripts/MANOparams_to_Mesh.py) to generate the hand+forearm meshes from the MANO parameters.

+### Creating NOCS textures <a name="creating-nocs-textures"></a>

+To create the NOCS textures in Blender, we used the [Texture Space](https://docs.blender.org/manual/en/latest/modeling/meshes/uv/uv_texture_spaces.html#texture-space) function.
+This allows you to create a bounding box around the object, and give each vertex of the object an RGB color based on its coordinate in that bounding box (exactly like the NOCS space).
+This vertex coloring can then be converted into the object's material/texture.
+For the code, see [create_nocs.py](scripts/create_nocs.py).

 ## Notes <a name="notes"></a>

 #### Objects used in this dataset
 - All objects in this dataset are downloaded from [ShapeNetSem](https://shapenet.org/).
 - The objects are rescaled.
 See the dimensions of each object on our [webpage](https://corsmal.eecs.qmul.ac.uk/pose.html).
 - The objects are centered such that the origin of the objects is at height 0 of the object, and in the center for the other two dimensions.
-This is automatised by using _scripts/center.py_.
+This is automatised by using [center.py](scripts/center.py).
 - For the original object files, sometimes the textures don't show up in Blender.
 Therefore, we converted the files to .glb format (see: https://blender.stackexchange.com/questions/89010/materials-not-applied-after-importing-obj-shapenet/188192#188192)